 Three former deputies from the larger parties offered quick impressions on internal party speech rules upon request.
 One commonality (in this very small sample) is the informal erosion of formal individual members’ debate rights in favor of centralized speech allocation.
 The PAN relies on a debate vice-leader (subcoordinador de debate parlamentario) responsible of selecting speakers in debates.
 When two members wish to speak at once, the vice-leader would let them figure who gets the party’s slot in the debate, who then speaks for or against.
 The PRI leadership sets apart issues of party interest, over which it decides all speakers centrally.
 Members communicate their wish to speak on unwhipped issues to their state caucus, who seeks authorization to speak with party whips.
 The left is no exception, leaders micromanaging the party’s debate strategy.
 An important consideration is that rules give parties one speaking slot each in many debates, regardless of size.
 Distributive conflict over speech is therefore more acute for larger parties, with longer speaker lists.
 A must for members whom the leadership leaves out is a solid understanding of the Rules.
 As pointed in the chapter’s epigraph, they can make individual speaking rights effective by introducing suspensive motions or amendments, both of which come equipped with recognition to take the floor.

 Proksch and Slapin’s (2015) scheme, used across chapters in this volume, compares assemblies according to how members gain access to take the floor in order to deliver speeches (p.
 79).
 Their continuum connects two extremes: party-controlled and individual member-controlled floor access.
 Formal rules place the Cámara towards the individual member-controlled access limit of the continuum; but partisan rules pull it towards the party-controlled access side.
 Party leaders move the strings of lawmaking.
 Their influence, however, derives almost exclusively from party discipline (near-perfect across the board) and not from agenda power (which is quite diffuse).
-The removal of single term limits ought to make this tension between formal and de facto institutions harder to manage for all parties.
+The removal of single-term limits ought to make this tension between formal and de facto institutions harder to manage for all parties.

-The determinants of floor access in Mexico
+The Determinants of Floor Access in Mexico

 Speeches were digitized by the stenographic service (scraped from http://cronica.diputados.gob.mx).
 I turned text into data with regular expressions—for HTML tag removal, for speaker and speech identification.
 The dependent variable is a member’s participation in plenary debate during each of the legislative periods observed.
 The 60th, 62nd, and 64th Legislatures had six, eight, and six periods, respectively, totaling twenty in the data.
 Four are extraordinary periods, the rest ordinary.
 Mean days per extraordinary period was 5.3, 31.4 for the ordinary.
 Debate models control for period type and length.

-The units of observation are member-periods.
+The units of observation are member periods.
 I use two specifications of the dependent variable.
 One is speechesi,p equal the number of days that member i took the floor in period p.
 Owing to the permissive agenda, speech made from the deputy’s seat by means of motions, without taking the lectern, count as debate.
-As elsewhere in the volume, days when a deputy spoke fewer than 50 words in total are arbitrarily considered non-debate and dropped, adding zero towards the member’s aggregates.
+As elsewhere in the volume, days when a deputy spoke fewer than fifty words in total are arbitrarily considered non-debate and dropped, adding zero towards the member’s aggregates.
 Since officers do not participate in legislative debate, all steering speech, as when the president recognizes a deputy or the secretary calls a voice vote to dispense reading of the bill, was also removed.
 So was speech by non-deputies, as in cabinet member hearings.
 All text remaining is considered debate, members’ daily totals added across sessions in the same period to produce aggregates for analysis.